Macedonian grammar

 The grammar of Macedonian is, in many respects, similar to that of some other Balkan languages (constituent languages of the Balkan sprachbund), especially Bulgarian.
 Macedonian exhibits a number of grammatical features that distinguish it from most other Slavic languages, such as the elimination of case declension, the development of a suffixed definite article, the lack of an infinitival verb, and the constructions with ima/nema formed with the auxiliary "to have", among others.

 Orthography

 The Macedonian orthography (правопис, pravopis) encompasses the spelling and punctuation of the Macedonian language.

 Alphabet

 In 1880, self-taught grammarian Georgi Pulevski made the first attempt at a Macedonian grammar.
 The modern Macedonian alphabet was developed by linguists in the period after the Second World War, who based their alphabet on the phonetic alphabet of Vuk Stefanović Karadžić, though a similar writing system was used by Krste Misirkov in the late 19th century.
-The Macedonian language had previously been written using the Early Cyrillic alphabet and later using Cyrillic with local adaptations from either the Serbian or Bulgarian alphabets.
+The Macedonian language had previously been written using the Cyrillic with local adaptations from either the Serbian or Bulgarian alphabets.
 The first grammar of the Macedonian language was written by linguist Krume Kepeski in 1946, while linguist Horace Lunt has been credited with writing the first scholarly grammar of the language.

 The following table provides the upper and lower case forms of the Macedonian alphabet, along with the IPA value for each letter: